o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/troubleshooting.md

 ---
 linktitle: Troubleshooting
 title: Script Canvas Troubleshooting
-description: Use C++ macros for error management and troubleshooting in Open 3D Engine.
+description: Use C++ macros for error management and troubleshooting in Open 3D Engine (O3DE).
 ---

 Script Canvas provides a mechanism to detect and report errors.
 Errors in Script Canvas are generally caused by invalid conditions.